fc00/spec/cryptoauth.md

 ### Handshake states

 #### Hello

+bzzzzzt this is the authenticator and the hello packet relates to the entire packet header

 The node initiating the session first generates the authentication challenge field from the peering password previously transmitted